 - Conceptualizing and catalyzing EPA’s Export Promotion Initiative to stimulate domestic economic development and job growth by promoting for export U.S. environmental services and technologies.

-- Leading the development of “Environmental Justice Legal Tools” in 2012, enabling EPA to enhance environmental quality for historically underserved communities.
+- Identifying legal tools that enable EPA to enhance environmental quality for historically underserved communities.